Modern Bathroom Remodeling Ideas to Increase Home Value in 2023

 • Radiant floor heating—Who doesn’t love the idea of stepping onto a warm, pre-heated floor in the morning, especially during our cold, wet Pacific NW winters?

-• Sound system—Whether you have a regular tub or a luxurious soaking tub, the bath enthusiast who views your home will fall in love with the option of having piped in soothing music.
+• Sound system—Whether you have a regular tub or a luxurious soaking tub, the bath enthusiast who views your home will fall in love with the option of having piped-in soothing music.

-According to Zillow, minor cosmetic changes, can bring you an increase of $1.71 in home value for every $1 spent.
+According to Zillow, minor cosmetic changes can bring you an increase of $1.71 in home value for every $1 spent.
 This includes things like painting walls and/or cabinets, adding modern mirrors or hardware, and refreshing flooring.

 The National Association of REALTORS® Research Group‘s 2022 study reports the potential for as much as a 71% ROI on bathroom remodels.

-Bathroom Upgrades That Won’t Increase the Value of Your Home in 2023
+Bathroom Upgrades That Won’t Increase the Value of Your Home

 Not all bathroom upgrades are created equal.
 While you might be compelled to jump in and do a massive remodel, before you gut your bathroom and start from the ground up or make a plan that will put a big dent in your bank account, consider these upgrades that can be spendy and won’t necessarily increase the value of your home.

-• Jet tubs—Everyone loves the idea of having a jet tub, but the truth is, they can be problematic.
+• Jet tubs—Everyone loves the idea of having a jet tub, but the truth is they can be problematic.
 They’re expensive to install, require regular maintenance, and can break down more often than you might think.
 If your home already has one, go with it.
 But if you’re considering adding one just to increase the value of your home, it’s probably best to skip it.

-• Custom spas—As with the steam shower and jet tub, having your very own custom spa can be quite the coveted luxury.
+• Custom spas—As with the steam shower and jet tub, having your own custom spa can be a coveted luxury.
 If you have your heart set on one and think you’ll be in your home for several years to enjoy it, go ahead.
 However, adding one just to improve your home’s value will not bring you a noticeable ROI.
 In fact, you may end up losing money in the long run.

 • Wallpaper—As we’ve reported, wallpaper is making a comeback.
 However, tastes vary widely when it comes to this home decor treatment.
-If you currently have wallpaper and are wanting to give your bathroom a facelift, consider removing it and painting the walls a neutral color.
+If you currently have wallpaper and want to give your bathroom a facelift, consider removing it and painting the walls a neutral color.
 The buyers of your home will have an easier time seeing themselves—and their own personal touches—in your bathroom.

 Planning to Sell a Home in the Next 12 Months and Want Advice?